duyhieunguyenle1/Delievery_Shop_Management/README.md

 ### REQUIREMENT

-1. Netbeans IDE
+1. Netbeans IDE.
-2. mysql-connector jdbc <strong>file jar</strong> to include to library (already attached in folder icons_mysqlConnector)
+2. mysql-connector jdbc <strong>file jar</strong> to include to library (already attached in folder icons_mysqlConnector).
-3. mysql workbench or command line (recommend version > 8.0 )
+3. mysql workbench or command line (recommend version > 8.0 ).

 ### HOW TO RUN